[Deployment]

 The following items are required:

-- The principal that is calling the model must have the
+• The principal calling the model must have the CORTEX_USER database role.

 Execute this code either from a hosted Snowflake notebook or from your local machine.